 According to Greentree, the demand for qualified nanotechnologists is only going to grow.

-"Currently there are graduate shortages in the nano-enabling specialisations of chemistry; materials science and engineering; microelectronics fabrication; and meteorology in the fields of telecommunications, computing, defence, solar energy, medicine, aerospace, paints and coatings, cosmetics, and environmental remediation," Greentree said.
+"Currently there are graduate shortages in the nano-enabling specialisations of chemistry; materials science and engineering; microelectronics fabrication; and meteorology in the fields of telecommunications, computing, defence, solar energy, medicine, aerospace, paints and coatings, cosmetics, and environmental remediation," he says.

-"To make your mark, you need a solid understanding of your discipline and as the pace of scientific progress increases, life-long learning is vital to stay ahead of the curve and deliver real disruptive impact," he said.
+"To make your mark, you need a solid understanding of your discipline and as the pace of scientific progress increases, life-long learning is vital to stay ahead of the curve and deliver real disruptive impact."

 For How this means that he's ready to tackle the next big thing in science, opening up a world of possibilities not just on the small scale but also with the big picture.

-"RMIT is equipping me to work at the forefront of science, exposing me to the future potential of nanomaterials and nanotechnologies," How said.
+"RMIT is equipping me to work at the forefront of science, exposing me to the future potential of nanomaterials and nanotechnologies," How says.

 "My studies in the different fields of nanotechnology – including biomedical, spectroscopy and photonics – have led to my research in nanozymes where I am determining the antibacterial potential of copper oxide.